 To combat the withdrawal symptoms, treatment centers offer a mix of evidence-based and therapeutic care.
 The evidence-based treatments tend to include medicines that subdue the symptoms.
 The therapeutic care compliments the medicines by reducing stress, including meditation and massage.

 The final phase of inpatient detoxification prepares patients for the rehab they will enter afterward.
 Detox centers introduce them to one-on-one and group therapy so that they know what to expect going forward.
 This preparation gives patients an advantage to address the cause of their addiction and learn triggers to avoid.

 Which Medicines Do Detox Centers Use?

 Detox centers use a variety of drugs to treat the withdrawal symptoms of several addictions.
 Anti-nausea medicine is one that reduces nausea and vomiting throughout the process.
 Since co-occurring mental health conditions are common with addiction, they often use benzodiazepines.
 This class of sedatives treats anxiety, insomnia, restlessness, and seizures.

 Also, to treat seizures, doctors and nurses may use anticonvulsants instead of benzos.
 The medicine that they choose depends on the patient’s health and specific addiction.
 Antipsychotics are also useful for treating agitation, delusions, and delirium.

-At Serenity House Detox, we provide a comfortable, safe and welcoming environment in which you can complete drug detox.
+At Serenity House Detox & Recovery, we provide a comfortable, safe and welcoming environment in which you can complete drug detox.
 Our goal is to prepare you for rehab and recovery after you get sober.
 To do that, we offer several detox programs and services, including:

 - Medical detox